Information for Learning Center Tutors and Prospective Tutors

 Learning Center tutors must sign the following contract upon being hired.

 - Tutors must provide the Learning Center with faculty recommendations for all courses they wish to tutor.
 An updated Degree Works report must also be turned in at the beginning of each semester.

-- ANGEL COURSE MANAGEMENT SYSTEM is the Learning Center's official method of communication.
-In order to remain a tutor in good standing, it will be expected that you will check your ANGEL/e-mail accounts frequently and respond to written (e-mails, etc.) or verbal correspondence as necessary.
+- Email is the Learning Center's official method of communication.
+In order to remain a tutor in good standing, it will be expected that you will check your e-mail accounts frequently and respond to written (e-mails, etc.) or verbal correspondence as necessary.